ferdousulhaque/laravel-otp-validate/readme.md

 ### Email Configs
 From the `.env` file the email configs are setup.
 No other changes required.

+See the `otp.php` file for optional customizations such as the ability to specify a custom `Mailable` class.

 ### SMS Configs
 As the SMS Gateways use different methods and also extra headers and params, you may need to update the sms configs in the `otp.php` file.